fluent-lang/cli/README.md

 ---

+> **WARNING:**
+> This library has been deprecated and is no longer maintained.
+> This decision was made due to [CLI being a built-in in fluent_libc](https://github.com/rodrigoo-r/cli).
+> We strongly advice you to use the the built-in CLI library instead.

 ## 👋 Welcome

 Welcome to the official Fluent repository!
 Here, you will find the source code of the Fluent Language CLI library.
 Have fun!